thedarkjester/P2PSwap/README.md

     d.
 The swapper contract has approval for pA's token.

-5. pA accepts the swap (sending ETH if the swap is expecting pA to sweeten the deal) and boom, the NFTs change owners.
+5. pA accepts the swap (sending ETH if the swap is expecting pA to sweeten the deal) and boom, the NFTs change owners. (`completeSwap` function)
 6. If pI or pA sweetened the deal with ETH, pI or pA can then `withdraw` their ETH from the contract at their leisure.
 Why didn't this happen automatically? - best practice is to use a withdraw pattern to keep operations discrete.

 At this point it is important to note that the Swapper contract immediately loses approval for both NFTs because they have changed ownership.